Skip to main content

 note

-The tab displays a check mark for successful configuration and an exclamation mark for incomplete configuration, which leads to feature failure.
+The Settings tab displays a check mark for completed configurations and an exclamation mark for incomplete configurations, indicating that the feature may not function as expected.

 System